wx202/OSsurvival/README.md

 <!-- badges: start -->
 <!-- badges: end -->
 The goal of OptSurrogateSurv is to nonparametrically estimate the PTE (proportion of treatment on the primary outcome explained) by an optimally transformation of surrogate marker measured at an earlier time.
-The primary outcome measured at a later time is subject to censoring.
+The primary outcome measured at a later time may be subject to censoring.

 ## Installation